 Experts agree that fall is one of the best times for transplanting, but spring is also considered good.
 Each season has advantages that the other lacks.

 Many claim that fall is the best time to transplant trees and shrubs.
 Fall transplants can benefit from the months of cooler, moister weather ahead.
 Thanks to autumn rains, the plant’s roots get a chance to grow before summer’s heat dries up the earth.
-Strong roots anchor a new transplant into its new location and help stock up needed nutrients.
+Strong roots anchor a new transplant into its new location and help stock up on needed nutrients.

 When to Move Perennials?

 The key to moving perennials is not to choose a bad time.
 You should never move perennials when they are in flower.
 Wait at least a few weeks after a plant flowers to pick up the shovel.
-One rule of thumb is to transplant fall-blooming perennials in spring and spring-flowering perennials in fall.
+One rule of thumb is to transplant fall-blooming perennials in spring and spring flowering perennials in fall.

 Don’t transplant perennials where the weather is hot, either.
 Every time you dig up a plant, it loses some roots.
 In hot weather, this root deficit may make it impossible for a transplant to cool itself.